brunoreis/one-stack/README.md

 If you see the results, your server is up, running and seeded with data.

-### Accessing the database with the pgAdmin tool
+### Setup pgAdmin

-* Open pgAdmin, make sure the containers are running, and go to file/AddServer.
+* Go to localhost:5050 on a web browser
+* Login with the following credentials:
+    user: pgadmin4@pgadmin.org
+    passord: admin
+* Go to Object > Create > Server
-* Name your database 'docker-one-stack' or anything you like, set 'Port' to '5433' and 'Username' to 'postgres'.
+* Name your server whatever you like

-Note that docker-compose maps your computer's 5433 port to the posgres container's 5432 port, meaning you can acess it from localhost.
+* In the Connection tab, set:
+  Host name/address: db
+  Username: postgres
+* Click save

+That's it.
+You should now see the "one-stack" database in the left, under Servers/yourServer/Databases

 ## Heroku Deploy
 We can use [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) to deploy to heroku in a simple manner.